sanengineer/nodejs-mongoose-1on1/README.md

         storage: "256GB"
         color: "Piano Red"
         code: 444GB // for this key code is automatically generated
-        brand: {name: "Microsoft"} // automaticly by referende on Brand table }
+        brand: {name: "Microsoft"} // automatically by referende on Brand table }

 So you just change key `name` on **Brand** table, and change keys `name`, `storage`, `color` on **Device** table.